 Pressing SHIFT followed by the PERSIST.
 SWITCH CONTROL key only toggles the Model 430 Programmer persistent switch heater between energized (turned on) and de-energized (turned off).
-If the persistent switch heater is energized and this key is pressed, the persistent switch heater is de-energized.
-If the persistent switch heater is de-energized and this key is pressed, the persistent switch heater is energized.
-The switch heater heating and cooling times, or voltage-based sensing, as described in the following sections will apply.
+If the persistent switch heater is energized and this key sequence is pressed, the persistent switch heater is deenergized.
+If the persistent switch heater is de-energized and this key sequence is pressed, the persistent switch heater is energized.
+No automatic ramping function occurs in either case.
+The switch heater heating and cooling times, or voltage-based sensing, as described in the following sections do still apply.

 NOTE The power supply output current remains unchanged when SHIFT followed by PERSIST.
 SWITCH CONTROL is used.
 Only the state of the persistent switch heater is changed.
+This is useful for detailed observation of the switch transitions.

 When the persistent switch heater is energized, the Model 430 Programmer is supplying current to the appropriate pins (9 & 10) of the Magnet Station Connectors in order to drive the persistent switch into a normal state, which takes the magnet out of persistent mode.
-Magnet persistent mode is indicated by the MAGNET IN PERSISTENT MODE LED4.
+Magnet persistent mode is indicated by the MAGNET IN PERSISTENT MODE LED.

-The Model 430 Programmer will beep once (indicating an error) if the user attempts to activate the switch heater control without first indicating a persistent switch is installed in the Switch submenu and specifying the switch heating current, switch transition detect method, and the heated time and cooled time5 for timer-based transitions.
+The Model 430 Programmer will beep once (indicating an error) if the user attempts to activate the switch heater control without first indicating a persistent switch is installed in the Switch submenu.
+The switch heating current, switch transition detection method, and the heated time and cooled time for timer-based transitions should also be specified.

-The nominal switch heating current is listed on the magnet specification sheet, and may be entered in the Model 430 Programmer by accessing the Switch submenu6.
+The nominal switch heating current is listed on the magnet specification sheet, and may be entered in the Model 430 Programmer by accessing the Switch submenu.
 In addition to the heating current, the user must also specify the switch transition detection method, PSw P/S Ramp Rate and cooling gain.
 If the switch transition is timer-based, then the heated time and cooled time must also be specified.